akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

     * **bind**
         *boolean*
         By default is *true* when *managed_entity* is *true*.
 Allowed only when type is entity.
-If true than instances of Workflow will be bind with entity that are saved in data as value of this attribute.
-It's useful when you need to find all Workflow Items that are connected with entity.
+If true than instances of Workflow will be bound to entity that is saved in data as value of this attribute.
+It's useful when you need to find all Workflow Items that are connected with entity instance.
     * **multiple**
-        *boolean* (*false* - default)
+        *boolean (false - default)*
         By default is same as managed_entity value.
         If *true* than it will be possible to multiple instances of Workflow for this entity.
 If *false* than the restriction of one instance of Workflow for entity will be applied.
 Also false value is possible only if bind